AI Use Cases/Healthcare

 Account expansion signals only work if customer operational data stays current

-The 15-20% account expansion revenue gain depends on continuously ingesting updated operational data from existing customers-not just prospects.
+Account expansion gains depend on continuously ingesting updated operational data from existing customers - not just prospects.
 If your integration refreshes quarterly instead of monthly, you'll miss the documentation accuracy drop or prior auth backlog that signals a cross-sell window.
 Establish data refresh cadence agreements with your healthcare IT counterparts at customer accounts as part of the initial contract, not as a post-deployment afterthought.

 How This Runs in a Real Healthcare Workflow